 RULE 57.
-Conference committee.-Whenever the Senate fails to concur in amendments or committee substitutes put by the House to a bill originating in the Senate, or whenever the House of Representatives fails to concur in amendments or committee substitutes put by the Senate to a bill originating in the House, a conference committee shall be appointed by the President Pro Tempore of the Senate or in his absence the Deputy President Pro Tempore, upon motion, and the bill under consideration shall thereupon go to and be considered by the joint conferees on the part of the Senate and House of Representatives.
-Senate conferees shall not be less than three nor more than twelve and shall include the primary sponsor and the chairman of each committee which considered the bill.
+Conference committee. - Whenever the Senate fails to concur in amendments or committee substitutes put by the House to a bill originating in the Senate, or whenever the House of Representatives fails to concur in amendments or committee substitutes put by the Senate to a bill originating in the House, a conference committee shall be appointed by the President Pro Tempore of the Senate or in the President Pro Tempore's absence the Deputy President Pro Tempore, upon motion, and the bill under consideration shall thereupon go to and be considered by the joint conferees on the part of the Senate and House of Representatives.
+Senate conferees shall include the primary sponsor of the bill.
 In considering matters in difference between the Senate and House committed to the conferees, only such matters as are in difference between the two houses shall be considered by the conferees, and the conference report shall deal only with such matters.
-In conference committee a majority of the Senate conferees shall be the Senate's position on any matter in which a vote is taken.
+In conference committee, the Senate's position shall be determined by a majority of the Senate conferees.
 The conference report shall not be amended.

 RULE 57.1.
-Germaneness of amendment.-All amendments and committee substitutes shall be germane to the original subject matter of the bill.
+Germaneness of amendment. - All amendments and committee substitutes shall be germane to the subject matter of the bill.
+The question of germaneness is in order at any time the measure is before the body prior to final action on the measure.

 RULE 58.
-Certification of passage of bills.-The Principal Clerk shall certify the passage of bills by the Senate, with the date thereof, together with the fact whether passed by vote of three-fifths or two-thirds of the membership of the Senate present and voting, whenever such vote may be required by the Constitution or laws of the State.
+Certification of passage of bills. - The Principal Clerk shall certify the passage of bills by the Senate, with the date thereof, together with the fact whether passed by vote of three-fifths or two-thirds of the membership of the Senate present and voting, whenever such vote may be required by the Constitution or laws of the State.

 RULE 59.
-Transmittal of bills to House.-No bill shall be sent from the Senate on the day of its passage except on the last day of the session, unless otherwise ordered by a vote of two-thirds of the membership of the Senate present and voting.
+Transmittal of bills to House. - No bill shall be sent from the Senate on the day of its passage except on the last day of the session, unless otherwise ordered by a vote of two-thirds of the membership of the Senate present and voting.

 RULE 59.1.
-Engrossment.-Bills and resolutions, except those making appropriations, which originate in the Senate and which are amended shall be engrossed before being sent to the House.
+Engrossment. - Bills and resolutions, except those making appropriations, which originate in the Senate and which are amended shall be engrossed before being sent to the House.